 You should now be well on your way to running a successful online store.
 It can be an exciting journey, but it’s important to never stop learning so that you’re always keeping up with - or staying ahead of - your competition.

 Here are some extra resources that are going to help you as you navigate through the early stages of selling online.

 You could look into our advanced strategies for increasing your eBay sales or your Amazon sales.

 You may also want to start considering your pricing and shipping strategies.

 Finally, if you’re selling on your own webstore, you need to focus on social media, email, and content marketing to get customers to your store and keep them coming back.

-Now that you’re up and running, here are some additional resources to help you out:
+Now that you’re up and running, here are some practical tips to keep you on track:

 Additionally, here are some other great blogs to follow that frequently post content to help you along your online selling journey: